 - Drink Pairing: Grande Cappuccino

 - For Pricing Help: Swing by the pricing page and submit the contact form

 1. ERP Background

-Enterprise Resource Planning refers to business management software which optimizes a company’s backend operations.
+Enterprise Resource Planning refers to business management software that optimizes a company’s backend operations.
 ERP doesn’t refer to a specific brand.
 It unifies departments, in turn, saving time, money and increase operational productivity.
-ERPs help companies with common business processes such as accounting, finance, CRM, human resources, project management, e-Commerce, and manufacturing.
+ERPs help companies with common business processes such as accounting, finance, CRM, human resources, project management, e-commerce, and manufacturing.
 Enterprise resource planning systems combine multiple applications into one system, allowing for visibility on departments, tasks, and products on an individual and collective level.

 ERP systems can be On-Premise (installed on local machines) or SaaS/online (cloud software).
 The platform’s goal was to eliminate giant ledger books accountants used to track financial transactions, to reduce human error.
-Nowadays large companies use it as an essential part of operational improvement strategy.
+Nowadays large companies use it as an essential part of the operational improvement strategy.